YannisAd/myAnimeList/README.md

 - Filter the anime list based on different categories using the provided filter tools.
 - Search for specific anime titles using the search bar.
 - Click on an anime card to view detailed information in a popup.
-- Close the popup by clicking on the close button or outside the popup area.

 ## Getting Started